intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/k8s.md

 sudo docker pull intelanalytics/hyper-zoo:0.8.0-SNAPSHOT-2.4.3-0.17
 ```

-To speed up pulling the image, config the Docker daemon.
-Edit `/etc/docker/daemon.json` and add the registry-mirrors key and value:
+To speed up pulling the image, config docker.
+If the docker version is higher than 1.12, config the Docker daemon.
+Edit `/etc/docker/daemon.json` and add the registry-mirrors key and value.
+Here is an example to use ustc mirror.
+You can also choose others instead:

 ```bash
 {